A cutaneous reaction to an external substance

 Primary irritant dermatitis (ID) is a result of di...

 Assess for prior exposure to irritating substance.

 Remove offending agent:

 Barrier creams, especially high-lipid content moisturizing creams (e.g., Keri lotion, petrolatum, coconut ...

 L25.9 Unspecified contact dermatitis, unspecified cause

 L25.5 Unspecified contact dermatitis due to plants, except food

 L25.3 Unsp contact ...

-May affect anyone exposed to irritants or allergic substances, especially in occupations that have high exposure to chemicals
+Anyone exposed to irritants or allergic substances is predisposed to contact dermatitis, especially in occupations that have high exposure to chemicals...